-Do you want to impress your friends with some very long English words?
+Do you want to impress your friends with the longest English words?
 This blog is for you!
 Some of these words aren’t used very often, but some of them are quite common and you will absolutely be able to use them whenever you’re speaking English.

 The longest word in English